Ketapang Malay: Geographical distribution and usage

-Ketapang Malay is mainly spoken in Malay-dominated areas in Ketapang and North Kayang Regency, typically in coastal areas.
-In the interior areas of Ketapang, Ketapang Malay serves as a contact language and lingua franca for interethnic communication.
+Ketapang Malay is mainly spoken in Malay-dominated areas in Ketapang Regency and North Kayang Regency, typically in coastal areas.
+In the interior areas of Ketapang Regency, Ketapang Malay serves as a contact language and lingua franca for interethnic communication.
 Ketapang Malay is primarily spoken in the Matan Hilir Utara and Matan Hilir Selatan districts.
 In addition to Ketapang Malay, the region is also home to speakers of Dayak languages, Madurese, and other Malay varieties, such as Pontianak Malay and Sambas Malay.
 Dayak languages are spoken by Dayak communities whose villages border these districts, while Madurese is spoken by the Madurese population residing in the area.
 Other Malay varieties are used by newcomers who have recently settled in the region.

 In Ketapang, Ketapang Malay is regarded as an informal language, primarily used for family communication and traditional rituals.
 The medium of instruction in government offices and schools in Ketapang is Indonesian, as it is across Indonesia.
 However, during breaks and outside school hours, Ketapang Malay remains the language of choice.
 Similarly, in the workplace, Ketapang Malay is still widely spoken.
 In the market, Ketapang Malay is undoubtedly the dominant language spoken between traders from different ethnic groups.
 Even speakers of other languages who have stayed in Ketapang for a long time, whether consciously or not, often adopt Ketapang Malay over time.
 Ketapang Malay holds significant cultural value within its community, regarded as a symbol of regional identity that fosters pride among its speakers.
 Even when away from their hometown, speakers of Ketapang Malay typically continue to use the dialect when meeting other speakers of the language.